gbinal/dc-helicopters/_helicopters/us-army-12th-aviation-battalion.md

 Based out of Fort Belvoir, this unit play a number of other roles, but one of them is also VIP evacuation in the case of emergency.
 While the HMX-1 squadron would ensure the evacuation of the President and his immediate advisors, it is this squadron that would spirit away other high ranking lawmakers and government leadership.

+### Viewing Tips

+These helicopters are not as common in the skies over DC, but are still a somewhat regular sight flying over the rivers and to and from the Pentagon.

+### Notable Incidents

-On a related note, in 2014, the unit held an unusual exercise where 24 helicopters flew over DC.
-I didn't see it at the time, which was best, because I for one would have 100% read that as _'Ummm...  something's going on and we've got 25 minutes'_.
+In 2014, the unit held an unusual exercise where 24 helicopters flew over DC.
+I didn't see it at the time, which was for the best best, because I for one would have 100% read that as _'Ummm...  something's going on and we've got 25 minutes'_.
 The video (linked below) is well worth a watch.

-These helicopters are not as common in the skies over DC, but are still a somewhat regular sight flying over the rivers and to and from the Pentagon.

 ### Photos